watson-developer-cloud/speech-javascript-sdk/README.md

 * voice - the desired playback voice's name - see .getVoices().
 Note that the voices are language-specific.
 * autoPlay - set to false to prevent the audio from automatically playing

+Relies on browser audio support: should work reliably in Chrome and Firefox on desktop and Android.
+Edge works with a little help.
+Safari and all iOS browsers do not seem to work yet.

 ## [`WatsonSpeech.SpeechToText`](http://watson-developer-cloud.github.io/speech-javascript-sdk/master/module-watson-speech_speech-to-text.html)